codr7/gfoo/README.md

 ```

 ### slices
-Slices may be created by enclosing code in brackets,
+Slices may be created by enclosing code in brackets.

 ```
   ['foo 'bar 'baz]